-Larry Cutler is a fourth generation cattleman and horseman and runs “Karraba Park” with his wife Glenda and three sons Cameron, Jarryd and Riley.
+Larry Cutler is a fifth generation cattleman and horseman and runs “Karraba Park” with his wife Glenda and three sons Cameron, Jarryd and Riley.
 The stud is situated in Gippsland Victoria nestled into the foothills of the Mt Baw Baw Ranges at Tanjil South.

 The Karraba Park Stud was established in 1979 with the purchase of our first stallion “Rokal Shannon”.
 He was a bay stallion by “Austock Beranghi” out of a very good mare Lawn Brava.
 In May 1979 work as a cattle stud manager took Larry from Inverell to Warragul in Victoria, the horses went with him.